Breadcrumb

 This school year, I was lucky enough to receive a My Library is… Grant from RAILS at Glenbard East High School.
 Glenbard East is a majority-minority, Title 1 high school in Lombard, IL.
 Of our 2253 students, forty three percent are eligible for free or reduced lunch.

-Top Left: A dog with curly hair wearing a gopro camera.
-Top Right: A whiteboard with various photos of evidence and evidence markers.
-Bottom Left: Various people in a study room writing on a whiteboard.
-Bottom Right: Two people standing in thought and writing on a whiteboard.
+Top Left: dog wearing gopro camera.
+Top Right: whiteboard with evidence.
+Bottom Left: People studying.
+Bottom Right: Two people writing on whiteboard.

 My Library Is...
 The Place to Be